pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 	}

 	/**
-	 * Get a user by the HelloSign ID of her signature request
+	 * Gets a user by the HelloSign ID of her signature request
 	 * @param signId ID of the signature request
 	 * @return a User object
 	 */